aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A graceful, medium-sized cat with a short, dense coat of bluish-gray fur and striking green eyes.
 - **Location** : An elegant study with dark wood furniture and soft leather chairs.
 - **Activity** : The Russian Blue is perched on a bookshelf, observing the room silently.
-- Lighting: Soft, focused lighting accentuates the sleek coat and vibrant eyes.
+- **Lighting** : Soft, focused lighting accentuates the sleek coat and vibrant eyes.
 - **Style** : Classic and refined, highlighting the Russian Blue’s sophisticated features.
 - **Composition** : The cat is centered in the image, with the bookshelf and study setting creating a sense of elegance.
 - **Professionalism** : A polished and high-end photograph showcasing the Russian Blue’s beauty.